-26.1 Travel assistance outcome arrangements
+29.1 Travel assistance outcome arrangements

-We will aim to inform you within 15 working days, however this may take a little longer. once we receive a completed application form with all the information asked for, including any supporting documents.
+We will aim to inform you within 15 working days, once we receive a completed application form with all the information asked for, including any supporting documents.
 Travel assistance will begin as soon as possible.
+In some cases it may take longer.